lrcrews/ryancrews.com/README.md

 it's my blog.  hooray blog.  it's also an open source example of how I...
 + use angulrjs in RoR projects
-+ structure html and css
++ organize/structure html and css
 + organize/structure ruby code to (hopefully) increase readability and maintainability

 ### blog posts (specifically about this code)